RhiH/periodic-flip/TESTING.md

 **About the Testing**

-During development testing, each stage was meticulously manually tested to ensure that the game's functionality and appearance were both working well.
+During development testing, each stage was manually tested to ensure that the game's functionality and appearance were both working well.

 Originally the game was built as a match two game to ensure the functions worked, and following on from this code was amended to ensure that the original plan of the game being a match 3 game came to fruition.